MicrosoftDocs/WSL/commandline/WSL/faq.md

 ### Why can't I access the internet inside of my BASH prompt?
 We are currently experiencing issues with IPv6 connectivity.
 Stay tuned for updates.

-### Why isn't ICMP working?
-This is a known issues that will effect several networking commands such as `ping`.
-Stay tuned for updates.

 ### Why do I get "Error: 0x80040306" when I try to install?
 This has to do with the fact that we do not support legacy console. <br/>
 To turn off legacy console: